redhat-developer/service-binding-operator/examples/nodejs_awsrds_varprefix/README.md

 Taking a nap for 1 hour...
 ```

-We can see that the binding indeed worked and the Service Binding Operator sucessfully injected all the environment variables that the AWS RDS exposes all starting with our prefix `MYDB_` that we specified above in the `ServiceBinding`.
+We can see that the binding indeed worked and the Service Binding Operator successfully injected all the environment variables that the AWS RDS exposes all starting with our prefix `MYDB_` that we specified above in the `ServiceBinding`.

 That's enough for the Shell application.
 Let's see if the connection to the DB really works.
 We do that in the next section with the Node.js application.